13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 - Interpretation: They see effort or pressure

-- Behavior: They act confused
+- Behaviour: They act confused

 - Your response: You take over